bowlercbtlabs/Mastering-Ansible-Section-6----SSH-Key-Based-Authentication-and-Vaults/README.md

 SSH Key Based Authentication and Vaults
 ****

-Make a video on this showing the legacy way - hardcoded into the inventory file The cleaner way to do it - RSA Key Generation from Ansible Server and Import the key onto the target devices
+- The legacy way - user credentials hardcoded into the inventory file

+- The cleaner more secure way to do it - RSA Key Generation from Ansible Server and Import the key onto the target devices